-Sleepy Hollow, NY (MAY 8, 2024) - Storytelling, music, dance, drumming, crafts and food inspired by Black culture will highlight "The Pinkster Festival: Remembering the Past, Reimagining the Future" on Saturday, May 25, from 11am-5pm at Philipsburg Manor.
+Sleepy Hollow, NY (MAY 8, 2025) - Music, dance, crafts and food inspired by Black culture will highlight "The Pinkster Festival: Remembrance and Renewal" on Saturday, May 24, 2025, from 1pm-4pm at Philipsburg Manor.

 The festivities will commemorate the region's African American history and culture and look forward into a vibrant future with live performances, storytelling, and hands-on art activities.
-Some of the day's highlights include immersive spoken word and music performances from Malik Work, master kora player Yacouba Sissoko, DJ GoodWill, the Mount Vernon Denzel Washington School of the Arts youth gospel choir, and drummer Kazi Oliver, as well as dance performances from Threads of Truth and Hallow Dreamz.
-Multimedia artist Nichole Washington will be creating art inspired by Pinkster and Adinkra symbols throughout the day, and Chef Apa will be demonstrating open hearth cooking.
+Some of the day's highlights include spoken word and music performances from Malik Work, DJ GoodWill, kora player Malang Jobarteh, as well as dance performances from Krump performer HallowDreamz and Taiwo Aloba.
+Dancers will feature live body painting by artist Ashleigh Alexandria during the event.

-Visitors can also get hands-on making Adinkra stamps, drums, and flower crowns, and enjoy tasty treats from local food trucks, including Ambrosia Juicery, Bazodee Street Foods, and Kinwich.
+Visitors can enjoy hands-on activities like tinsmithing, crafting flower crowns and bookmarks, and as well as try delicious treats from local food trucks, including Bazodee Street Foods.